Persistent genital arousal disorder: Treatment

 Because PGAD has only been researched since 2001, there is little documenting what may cure or remedy the disorder.
 Treatment may include extensive psychotherapy, psycho-education, and pelvic floor physical therapy.
 In one case, serendipitous relief of symptoms was concluded from treatment with varenicline, a treatment for nicotine addiction.
-It was reported in a study that masturbation (51%), orgasm (50%), distraction (39%), intercourse (36%), exercise (25%), and cold compresses (13%) were the most relieving treatments that could be done without the help of a professional.
+It was reported in a study that repeated masturbation (51%), strong or prolonged orgasms (50%), distraction (39%), intercourse (36%), exercise (25%), and cold compresses (13%) were the most relieving treatments that could be done without the help of a professional.

-Having a team of professionals such as a medical provider, a pelvic floor physical therapist, and sex therapist has shown to aid patients.
-One study found that after working with professionals patients felt validated, listened to, and that their sexual function had improved.
+Having a team of professionals such as a medical provider, a pelvic floor physical therapist, massage therapist and sex therapist has been shown to aid patients.
+One study found that, after working with professionals, patients felt validated, listened to, and that their sexual function had improved.
 Many patients felt practicing mindfulness allowed them to adjust to living with PGAD by recognizing thoughts and emotions corresponding to the symptoms and avoiding brooding over them.
 This treatment method focuses on reducing the anxiety that is caused by the condition and pushes the patient to develop effective distraction and relaxation techniques.

 Epidemiology

-PGAD is very rare and is believed to affect about 1% of women.
-Although online surveys have indicated that hundreds of women may have PGAD, documented case studies have been limited to about 22.
+PGAD is very rare and is believed to affect about 1% of women; it is considered even rarer in men.
+Although online surveys have indicated that hundreds of women and men may have PGAD, documented case studies have been limited.

 History

 The earliest references to PGAD may be Greek descriptions of hypersexuality (previously known as "satyriasis" and "nymphomania"), which confused persistent genital arousal with sexual insatiability.
 While PGAD involves the absence of sexual desire, hypersexuality is characterized as heightened sexual desire.

 The term persistent sexual arousal syndrome was coined by researchers Leiblum and Nathan in 2001.
 In 2006, Leiblum renamed the condition to "persistent genital arousal disorder" to indicate that genital arousal sensations are different from those that result from true sexual arousal.
 The rename was also considered to give the condition a better chance of being classified as a dysfunction.
+Now PGAD is often called or termed Genito-Pelvic Dysesthesia.